Samridha0305/sign-language-translator/README.md

   servers have no audio hardware, so the speech feature (a core part of the demo) would silently fail if hosted online.
 It's designed to be run locally, where speech output works correctly.
+- The Streamlit/WebRTC interface is CPU-intensive (concurrent hand detection, model inference, and video encoding) and can run noticeably less smoothly than `live_app.py` on CPU-only hardware. `live_app.py` is the recommended interface for the best real-time experience; the Streamlit app is included to demonstrate a browser-based frontend, with this performance trade-off documented rather than hidden.

 ## Future improvements